bhisaac/5eFP/5eFP-SRD.md

 When you cast a spell that forces a creature to make an ability check to resist its effects, you can spend three uses of your sorcery feature to give one target of the spell disadvantage on its first ability check made against the spell.

-### Quickened Spell
+### Quickened Spell (Turn)

-Once per turn, when you take the Cast a Spell action with a spell with a casting time of 1 action, you can spend two uses of your sorcery feature instead of discarding your action.
-If you use the Cast a Spell action again during the same turn, the spell must be a cantrip.
+You take the Cast a Spell action with a spell with a casting time of 1 action, spending two uses of your sorcery feature instead of discarding your action.
+If you repeat the Cast a Spell action during the same turn, the spell must be a cantrip.

 ### Subtle Spell